Llili314/IRHrNet/README.md

 Remember to activate your virtual enviroment before running our code： conda activate IRHrNet

-# Replicate our method on heart rate estimation from facial videos by modifying or running the following scripts
+Replicate our method on heart rate estimation from facial videos by modifying or running the following scripts：

 net_dual.py # CET & MDEF combination module
 fusion_strategy.py # defination of MDEF
 args_fusion_dual.py # experimental parameters setting